cloudposse/docs/content/howto/updating-modules-for-terraform-14.md

 - *Optional:* If the core Terraform provider version did not change, label the PR with "patch"

   - Not all of our repositories have a "patch" label configured.
-If you need to create the label, here is the the configuration:
+If you need to create the label, here is the configuration:
     - name: "patch"
     - description: "A minor, backward compatible change"
     - color: "#0e8a16"